makehackvoid/fpga-sig/tutorials/02-SN74139/README.md

 ~~~

 With the general form you first select the gate type and name.
 Supported
 gate types are not, and, nand, or, nor, xor and xnor.
-Names are
+Instance names are
 for identification/documentation purposes.
-Names need to be unique within
+They need to be unique within
 the module.
-The are handy when examining synthesis output as they allow
+Instance names are handy when examining synthesis output as
-matching between the tool output and the original source.
+they allow matching between the tool output and the original source.

 The net list follows in parentheses.
 The gate output **must** be
 specified first.
 Everything after that is regarded as a gate input.